OwenZ0711/CS4278-Group-18/README.md

 - Access user artists' preferences and artist tour schedules from Spotify API.
 - Use Google API to access hotels and restaurants around located events.
 - Search for specific artists' events and recommend them based on the above functionality.
 - Notification of new events or event changes.

+# Package Installation (No need for using deployed domain: https://cs-4278-group-18-ten.vercel.app)
+cd backend
+pip install -r requirements.txt

+cd frontend
+npm install

 # Test
 To start the test for backend: